 Several works have been offered honorary inclusions here even though they’re actually lost.
 These are designated by bolded text.
 Those which were attested as part of the libertine (Carpocratian, Borborite or some Valentinian adjacent) schools of Gnosticism by our primary sources are designated with an underline if I personally take issue with them.
 (Usually for the reasons I listed above: too much emphasis on esoteric and ridiculous “alternate takes” of the Old Testament.)
 That is my way of designating what is “deuterocanonical” (of a lesser standing, but still important to know, and arguably of great value to other readers if not myself.)

 There are 13 sections and 64 books including what is lost and deuterocanon.
-The final book, designated by bold, underlined red text, is my own original creation.
+The final two books, designated by bold, underlined red text, are of my own creation.

 I may go back and make changes to this list at a later date, as my understanding of Gnosticism changes and as I can give each of these texts further examination.
 (As is, I’ve only had the opportunity to listen to most of them on audiobook and read synopses, I haven’t had time to do a close reading and analysis of some of them.)